tlensk/HMM/README.md

 <p>The Lambda virion structure shows AAs 135-232 of gpI (THI) CTD in an extended conformation in the lumen of the virion tip structure below the three gpH (TMP) C-termini.
 The rest of gpI is not visualized in the virion cryo-structure (Wang et al. 2023).
 The lambda gpI CTD moves down to near the outer membrane during injection (Ge & Wang, 2024).
 Uniquely, as mentioned above THIs in the lambda-like group have an NTD with an AF3 predicted fold that is similar to ubiquitin.
 We also note that the D3-like CF NTDs have a fold that is very similar to that of Lambda THI NTD and ubiquitin, but have no recognizable AA sequence similarity to those proteins by PsiBLAST; it is not known if these ubiquitin-like CF NTDs might be removed by TNLP mediated cleavage.</p>
 <p>Gene 28 protein (also called TAP, tail tip assembly protein) of the MP22-like phage Chi is a small protein with an extended conformation that occupies a position in its tail tip that is similar to that of lambda gpI (Sonani et al., 2024).
 It is encoded by a small gene in the same location as lambda gene I.  HMM and PsiBLAST find rather weak but convincing sequence similarity between Chi gp28 and the Lambda gpI CTD, and place them in two very distinct sequence type groups, the lambda-like and MP22-like THIs (table S2).
 The role of the lambda THI CTD during injection has been suggested to be formation of the pore in the outer membrane during injection (Ge & Wang, 2024).
 On the other hand, (Linares et al., 2023) have proposed that the C-terminal region of TM performs this function in phage T5.</p>
 <p>Among the panel phages, only Lambda-like and MP22-like THIs and are encoded by separate genes (above), but in other panel phages homologous sequences are often found at the N-terminal tip of CF.  A summary of conclusions from PsiBLAST and HMM analyses of THI in panel phages follows:</p>

-<p>Lambda-like THI.
+- Lambda-like THI.
 THI is encoded by a separate gene between the TNLP and CF genes.
-It is a two-domain protein of which only the CTD in an extended state is seen in the lumen of the tail tip cryoEM structure.</p>
+It is a two-domain protein of which only the CTD in an extended state is seen in the lumen of the tail tip cryoEM structure.

-<p>D3-like THI.
+- D3-like THI.
 There is no separate THI gene.
-An AF3-predicted structural homolog of the lambda-like THI NTD is present at the N-termini of the D3-like CF proteins.</p>
+An AF3-predicted structural homolog of the lambda-like THI NTD is present at the N-termini of the D3-like CF proteins.

-<p>MP22-like THI.
+- MP22-like THI.
 The small THI protein of this group is encoded by a separate gene between the TH and CF genes.
-It is seen in the Chi tail tip cryoEM structure in an extended conformation.</p>
+It is seen in the Chi tail tip cryoEM structure in an extended conformation.

-<p>KL1-like THI.
+- KL1-like THI.
 There is no separate THI gene.
-A sequence related to the MP22-like THI is present at the N-termini of these CF proteins.</p>
+A sequence related to the MP22-like THI is present at the N-termini of these CF proteins.

-<p>øCbK-like THI.
+- øCbK-like THI.
 There is no separate THI gene.
 A sequence related to the MP22-like THIs is present at the N-termini of these CP proteins.
-Bardy et al. (2020 Nat Commun 10:3034) suggested that the CF N-terminal region of the gene transfer agent RcGTA particle makes the pore in the membrane.
-RcGTA has a tail tip that is similar to that of øCbK, but it is not included in our panel since it is not a true phage.</p>
+Bardy et al. (2020) suggested that the CF N-terminal region of the gene transfer agent RcGTA particle makes the pore in the membrane.
+RcGTA has a tail tip that is similar to that of øCbK, but it is not included in our panel since it is not a true phage.

-<p>PY54-like THI.
+- PY54-like THI.
 There is no separate THI gene.
-The PY54-like CF NTDs have an ~60 AA region with an AF3-predicted extended structure, but they are very variable and no homology has been found between them and the THIs or other panel phage CF NTDs.</p>
+The PY54-like CF NTDs have an ~60 AA region with an AF3-predicted extended structure, but they are very variable and no homology has been found between them and the THIs or other panel phage CF NTDs.

-<p>T5-like THI.
+- T5-like THI.
 There is no separate THI gene and the CF N-terminus is occupied by an HDI domain.
-Linares et al.’s T5 injection model has a cleaved off C-terminal part of T5 TM performing the putative THI function by rearranging during injection to form the outer membrane pore.</p>
+Linares et al.’s T5 injection model has a cleaved off C-terminal part of T5 TM performing the putative THI function by rearranging during injection to form the outer membrane pore.

 ##### 2.6.5.
 TM - its role and diversity